 Further, enduring companies also emphasize long-term coexistence with business partners.
 Even if there is a short-term loss, they decide that, since they have benefitted from their partners’ assistance in the past, it is OK to incur a loss now to maintain a lasting relationship.

 These sets of values spread to business partners, clients, employees and beyond.

 From CSR to CCV

-If these companies were branching out simply because labor costs are cheaper, they would never earn the respect of the local people, nor be able to retain talented workers.
+For decades, Japanese companies have built factories across Southeast Asia and China.
+If these companies were branching out simply because labor costs were cheaper, they would never earn the respect of the local people, nor be able to retain talented workers.

 True globalization must continuously and consistently provide value to local areas, during good times and bad.
 In turn, both sides can mutually reap the benefits.

 In Thailand in 2011, immediately after a huge flood, Akio Toyoda, the president of Toyota Motor Corp., went to the affected areas and said, “No matter what happens, we will not abandon this land.”

 President Toyoda must have been aware of the fact that you cannot practice sound management only during the good times.
 It is when crisis strikes that corporations can truly take the lead.

 All companies want to avoid scandals.
 However, studies show that companies with over 300 years of history tend to have governance systems based on extremely high ethical standards.